kbroughton/azure_cis_scanner/README.md

 bash-4.4$ az account list
 bash-4.4$ az set account --subscription <choice from above>
 ```

+Edit report/settings.py for your active_subscription_dir.
+This can be anything, but convention is the friendly name and the first 8 chars
+from the correct `id` in `account list` above.
+Since it is mounted into the container, it will change inside and outside the container.

 ### Run the scanner
 Change to the scanner directory inside the container and run the scanner using a run_jnb command which